slackmoehrle/programmers-guide/chapters/J.md

 * __Vungle:__ Infrastructure for app monetization through video ads.

 ## SDKBOX: Installing SDKBOX Plugins using the Installer

-## Preparing to run the SDKBOX Installer
 Before you can run the SDKBOX installer you need to do a few things.
 * make sure you know the path to where you downloaded the SDKBOX installer. (you can always put it in `/usr/local/bin`)

-## Installing a Plugin using the SDKBOX Installer
 Now we are ready to install a plugin!
 There isn't much to it.
 Ready?

 ### Installing for OS X